 |King Mountain/Bellevue Valley|

-Towering pines, rugged rocks, and sparkling creeks and waterfalls punctuate this incredible trail system.
+Towering pines, rugged rocks, sparkling creeks and waterfalls punctuate this incredible vast trail system located in Sault Ste.
+Marie, Ontario.
 This is genuine Canadian Shield terrain just 5 driving minutes from Algoma’s Water Tower Inn & Suites.
-Two trails are dedicated to snowshoeing, representing about 10km of track.
+At Hiawatha Highlands, you’ll find 2 well-marked trails of 3 and 5 kilometres dedicated to snowshoeing.
+The Kinsmen Centre is a friendly place to warm-up, snack, rent/repair equipment and meet fellow enthusiasts.
+Ski & snowshoe rentals are available.
 More...

 |Sault Ste.
 Marie Waterfront|